amerkay/wildamer.com/content/article/hire-n8n-automation-expert-crm.md

 Job in a nutshell: They had 500+ **Stripe subscriptions** coming in every month, and they used to manually match those subscriptions to **Salesforce NPSP Opportunities** then import to Salesforce.
 This task took about 5 hours a month and needed to be automated.

-#### Example Job Description for a New Workflow integrating Stripe with Salesforce NPSP:
+#### Example Job Description for a New Workflow integrating Stripe with Salesforce NPSP

 ::TextBlock
 We are looking for an n8n automation expert to help us create a new workflow to integrate Stripe subscription payments to Salesforce NPSP.